top of page

-The Patriot Resilient Leader Institute, DBA, Camp Resilience is a 501 (c)(3) non-profit public charity founded in 2014 by a group of Veterans and local citizens.
+The Patriot Resilient Leader Institute (PRLI), DBA, Camp Resilience is a 501 (c)(3) non-profit public charity founded in 2014 by a group of Veterans and local citizens.
 Since 2014, Camp Resilience has welcomed hundreds of participants to rediscover their health and wellness.
 The organizational leadership consists of a diverse group of individuals with backgrounds in business, military, public safety, mental health, and nonprofit sectors.

-The Mission
+Our Mission

 We leverage the scenic outdoors of the New Hampshire Lakes Region to improve the physical, social, mental, and emotional well-being of Military Service Members, Military Veterans, First Responders, and their Families.
 We facilitate outdoor experiential learning activities, life skills training classes, along with peer-to-peer counseling opportunities, in order to enable and empower participant resilience and well-being.
 Additionally, we prepare and encourage participants to positively impact their home communities throughout New England.

-Values
+Our Values

 • Resilience: Participants become equipped with personal wellness skills to support increased mental, emotional, physical, and spiritual well-being.